-Womens health in Aotearoa New Zealand
+Women's Health in Aotearoa New Zealand

-Women are central to the health of children, their family and the community as a whole.
-Keeping women well and strong strengthens communities.
+Women are central to the health of children, their whānau and the community (Stats NZ, 2020).
+Keeping women well strengthens communities.
 In the Māori world view, women link past to present and future through pregnancy, childbirth and nurturing their babies, ensuring the ongoing survival of the whānau, hapū and iwi.
-The nature of any sexual health consultation can cause women to feel ashamed or embarrassed.
-There can be perceptions of being "judged".
+The nature of any sexual health consultation can cause women to feel ashamed or embarrassed/whakamā.
+There can be perceptions of being judged.

-Women's experiences have been found to impact acknowledgement of the power imbalance between health professional and patient, effective communication, acknowledgment of potential discomfort and the gender of the health professional and their procedural skill (Cook, 2013).
-Inequitable health outcomes persist for Māori women compared to non Māori (Brewer at al., 2010; Priest et al., 2010).
-This has highlighted that colposcopist consultations must ensure Māori women receive cultural and clinically safety service delivery.
-Nurse colposcopists can positively impact women's experiences when they use these themes to develop relationships with the women having colposcopy.
+Women's health experiences can be influenced by the power imbalance between health professionals and patient.
+Additionally effective communication, acknowledgment of potential discomfort and the gender of the health professional and their procedural skill (Cook, 2013), may also influence.
+Inequitable health outcomes persist for Māori wāhine compared to non-Māori (Brewer at al., 2010; Priest et al., 2010).
+This has highlighted that colposcopy consultations must ensure Māori women receive cultural and clinically safe service delivery.
+Colposcopists can positively impact indigenous Māori women's experiences when they develop culturally appropriate relationships with women having colposcopy (Cook, 2013).